COUNTRIES WITH SPECIAL

 The Department of Customs expects a list and pre-approval of all medications and medical equipment before arrival and a letter of invitation from the hosting community.
 We had to make contacts with local authorities and this caused some delay in clearing our baggage from customs.

-- PANAMA - Customs in Panama require at least 6 months expiration.
+- PANAMA - 2013 or before - Customs in Panama require at least 6 months expiration.

 - PERU - June 2016 - We passed through Lima customs without any problem but through Trujillo customs (domestic flight) they've confiscated most of our medications.
 The local missionary told us that this was the first time that this happened and suspected corruption at local level.

-- SENEGAL - They held half of our luggage for 3 days at the airport, therefore delaying our medical clinics.
+- SENEGAL - 2013 or before - They held half of our luggage for 3 days at the airport, therefore delaying our medical clinics.
 They were concerned that we were going to sell the medication.
 They first asked for a letter from the Medical Director in their country, then they wanted a letter from the head of pharmacy.

 Senegal December 2015